 After a car accident, a slip-and-fall, or any other incident in which someone else's conduct causes you harm in Kentucky, you could be considering filing a personal injury lawsuit.
-If so, it's crucial to understand and comply with the statute of limitations that applies to these kinds of cases.
+If so, it's crucial to understand and comply with the statutes of limitations that apply to these kinds of cases.

 As background, a statute of limitations is a law that sets a strictly-enforced time limit on your right to file a lawsuit in civil court.
 Every state has these kinds of laws on the books, with deadlines that differ depending on the kind of case being filed.

-If the one-year filing deadline has passed, but you try to bring your personal injury lawsuit to court anyway, the defendant (the person you're trying to sue) will almost certainly point this out and ask the court to dismiss your case.
+If the filing deadline that applies to your Kentucky injury lawsuit has passed, but you try to bring your personal injury lawsuit to court anyway, the defendant (the person you're trying to sue) will almost certainly point this out and ask the court to dismiss your case.
 And unless a rare exception entitles you to extra time (we'll discuss a few of these exceptions later), the court will grant the dismissal.

-Kentucky's personal injury statute of limitations is obviously crucial if you want to take your injury case to court by way of a formal lawsuit, but the statutory filing deadline is also pivotal to your position in personal injury settlement negotiations with the defendant and his or her insurance company.
-One year can go by in a hurry, and if you've allowed the deadline to pass without getting your lawsuit filed, and the other side knows it, you'll have lost all your negotiating leverage.
+Kentucky's personal injury statutes of limitations are obviously crucial if you want to take your injury case to court by way of a formal lawsuit, but the statutory filing deadline is also pivotal to your position in personal injury settlement negotiations with the defendant and his or her insurance company.
+One or two years can go by in a hurry, and if you've allowed the deadline to pass without getting your lawsuit filed, and the other side knows it, you'll have lost all your negotiating leverage.
 After all, "I'll see you in court" becomes an empty threat when that same court is no longer an option for your dispute.

 First, under Kentucky Revised Statutes section 413.170, if at the time of the underlying incident the injured person was "an infant or of unsound mind," meaning he or she was under 18 years of age or had been declared legally incapacitated, then the lawsuit may be filed within one year after the removal of the disability (meaning after the person turns 18 or is no longer incapacitated).